Interview by Robyn Vogels with Helen Ellis, Distance Families

 Exactly and it works both ways; the grandparents will willingly take the advice.
 Tell them to buy a book of riddles or tell them to read up on the latest dinosaurs so they can talk about what a tyrannosaurus rex is or whatever.
 Tell your Grandparents what to do, and they will go and do the homework.

 This will evolve.
 I remember having a conversation once with a distance daughter whose children were then talking with their cousins back home.
 She would overhear these conversations of absolute dribble and it concerned her that they were not having a sensible conversation.
-But she realized they would probably talk dribble if they were at home in-country, so let them just talk dribble.
+But she realised they would probably talk dribble if they were at home in-country, so let them just talk dribble.
 It doesn’t have to be profound just as it is.

 There are so many games you can do now–scrabble, word searches, candy crush.
 You can join with family members and all those things.
 This obviously has to be age-appropriate, but there’s a lot that you could do.

-Install needed tools.
 Some technical advice is for the distance son or daughter who’s leaving to install TeamViewer on their parent’s devices or computer.
 TeamViewer is a wonderful program.
 I use it myself and it means that your computer guru person can go to your computer online and fix something.
 I have a computer fix-it man who lives a 20-minute drive from my house and I can save a whole lot of driving time by giving him the password on a TeamViewer.
 He can go in, move around and fix something.
 So test it before you leave.
 Make sure grandparents understand how to get that password and email it.
 But it’s absolutely magic to have this person come and fix whatever needs to be.

 Grandparents want the communication there, so they’re going to be open to anything.
 Teenage awkwardness–that’s a great job for them to do with the grandparents before they leave.
 As long as you tell [the grandkids] to be patient and don’t be surprised if they get asked the same thing a few times.
 Write it down.
 I’ve got post-it notes on my monitor as well.
 A wonderful way to bond.
 I really miss my IT department children who are around the world.
 I wish they were here sometimes.